Sifu Jeff Goodwin – Christ-Centered Martial Artists

 Mrs. Andrea Nehring – Elementary Art

-Mrs. Cherie Vircks – Preschool and Kindergarten
+Mrs. Cherie Vircks – Kindergarten

 I am honored to be teaching our littlest ones at ESCHEL.
 Teaching young children has been a passion of mine since I was young.
 In all the themes that I teach, God is the center of it all and His love for us is the foundation of our faith.
 I am excited to be a part of their faith journey with you to build upon their foundation in the Lord, even at this young age.
 I love answering their incredible questions and helping my students think critically about their world around them.
 In my class we work on language development, sharing, social skills, listening skills, academic skills and fine/gross motor skills all while playing.
 Playing is an important way of teaching children because it is fun, engaging, and filled with wonder and excitement!
 I change our theme every month and plan different activities to go with that theme.